 Kenya is located in East Africa and has land borders with Uganda in the west, Tanzania in the south, South Sudan, Somalia and Ethiopia in the north and the Indian ocean in the east.
 The official languages are English and Swahili.
 It lies across the Equator and is home to some of the best white sand beaches in the world.
 Kenya has a land surface of 580,370 square kilometres which allows it to have numerous parks sealed off for conservation and agricultural land for the people.

-Kenyan climate by location, from mostly cool every day, to always warm/hot.
+Kenya climate ranges from tropical along the coast to a temperate interior and arid in the north and northeast.
 At the coast, it is generally tropical with rainfall and temperatures being higher throughout the year.
 The coastal cities, Mombasa, Lamu and Malindi, therefore have the air changing from cool to hot, almost every day.
 However further inside Kenya, the climate becomes more arid.
 An arid climate is nearly devoid of rainfall, and temperature swings widely according to the general time of the day/night.

-Elevation is the major factor in temperature levels, at night, heavy clothes or blankets are needed, in the highlands, when the temperature drops to about 10–12 °C every night.
+Inland especially in central Kenya – the highlands region, the temperatures levels are lower.
+At night, warm clothes or blankets are needed when the temperature drop to about 10–12 °C every night.
 On the high mountains, such as Mount Kenya and Mount Elgon shared with Uganda, the weather is generally cold throughout the year.

-Although Kenya is centered at the Equator, it shares seasons mostly with the southern hemisphere except for the arid north and the tropical coastal area.
+Although Kenya is centred at the Equator, it shares seasons mostly with the southern hemisphere except for the arid north.
 The warmest summer months are December–March and the coolest winter months are June–August with slight variations of 4 °C, but there are differences in temperature varying with different locations within the country.

 Kenya People & Culture